 “Proficiency varied considerably within and between cultural groups,” the study authors note.
 They found that 64 percent of the babies could only sit with support at 5-months, and 36 percent sat independently.
 But the amount of time they could sit varied widely too.
 “Some infants sat unsupported for 20-plus minutes, in some cases so securely that mothers moved beyond arms’ reach of their infants even while infants sat on raised surfaces,” researchers noted.

 Why did some babies sit independently sooner than others?
 Researchers noted that many babies, particularly babies in the United States, where often confined in infant furniture or carried by parents and had less opportunity to develop their core strength and practice sitting up.
 Babies in other cultures, on the other hand, were often placed in adult furniture with parents out of arm’s reach.
-That meant that developing balance and core strength was key.
+These babies developed balance and core strength out of necessity.

 So the timing of when a baby sits up by themselves will likely differ from home to home.
 It will also depend on how much opportunity a baby has to develop the core strength and neurological awareness of body position which will allow themselves to balance.